 What Does A Dehumidifier Do?

 A dehumidifier draws moisture out of the air to reduce the room humidity level.
 By keeping the relative humidity level under 50%, it will halt microorganisms from thriving and spreading in a humid environment.
 The collected moisture will drip down to a bucket or straight to a drainage hole via a garden hose/ built-in pump.
 Without excessive moisture, a dehumidifier will effectively halt microorganisms’ growth and spread.
 You will breathe comfortably without the damp odors and microbes triggering your allergies or asthma.
-The air will be cooler, fresher, and free from musty smell.

 Types of Dehumidifiers

-- Refrigeration dehumidifier – The most common type that works just like an air conditioner.
-Moist air is drawn to the refrigerated coil for freezing.
-Through condensation, water will be collected in the bucket and dry air will be heated and dispersed as mist.
+- Mechanical /refrigerative – The most common type that works just like an air conditioner.
+Moist air is drawn in via a fan to the refrigerated coil for freezing.
+Through condensation, water will be collected in the bucket, and air will be heated and dispersed as mist.
 Very effective at ambient room temperatures with RH level above 45%.

-- Thermoelectric/ Peltier dehumidifier – AKA electric or thermoelectric dehumidifier.
+- Thermoelectric/ Peltier dehumidifier – AKA electronic dehumidifier.
 Drain moisture by converting energy into temperature differences.
-Heat generated from the heat sinks will create a cool surface for condensation and water collection.
+The heat generated from the heat sinks will create a cool surface for condensation and water collection.
 With no moving parts to account for, The entire humidification process is silent and energy-efficient.
 Commonly found in smaller dehumidifier.